LHC-DMWG/DMWG-couplingScan-code/README.md

 tar -xzvf NNPDF30_nlo_as_0118.tar.gz
 export LHAPDF_DATA_PATH=$LHAPDF_DATA_PATH:/path/to/folder-contains-NNPDF30_nlo_as_0118-folder
 ```
-Now, do the below procedures to pip install all the relevant dependencies locally.
-Please do the installation in "dev mode" with lhapdf.

-## Installation in development mode [instructions for Boyu and Josh]
+## Installation in development mode (for contributors to the package)

-If you want to develop
+If you want to develop the code, follow this:

 ```
 python -m venv thisvenv